BolzanoLeBo/Chesboard_size/README.md

 # Chesboard_size

+## Usage

+Press "L" to recalculate images after change parameters.

+## Features

 Done
 - Detect lines with 2 Hough functions
 - Parameter can be changed on a window
 - Detect intersection of the lines
 - periodic noise filter

 TO DO :
-- Add salt and pepper noise filter
+- Add salt and pepper noise filter (median)
 - Find good parameters depending on the image

 ## Installation